kwingfi24/Engineering_4_Notebook/README.md

 ### Assignment Description

-In this assignment, I made configurations and did a bunch of new things with them.
-I leanerd how to name parts, supress certain features, and color different parts through a configuration.
-I also learned how drawings worked (including BOMs) and variables.
+In this assignment, we made a single 2x4 lego and added a bunch f configurations to it to make endless possible configurations with different sizes, types, and colors.
 ### Evidence

 Original 2x4 Lego: